 The jarana jarocha is a guitar-shaped fretted stringed instrument from the southern region of the state of Veracruz, Mexico and it comes in many variations.
 This jarana is the jarana tercera.
 The tercera has a deep and sonorous voice while the jarana primera tends to have a high and sharp voice.
 The segunda has a more tenor, shimmering voice, and the tiny chaquiste and mosquito often have shrill voices.
 This jarana tercera was made by master luthier Miguel Ángel Bravo Hernandez from Tlacotalpan, Veracruz.
 The body and neck is made out of a single, hollowed out, piece of cedar.
 It is an exceptional example of the traditional/artisan way of making jaranas and requintos jarochos.

-NOTE: These are handcrafted instruments and might not be identical to the image shown and are strung in the Tlacotalpan style of 4 courses GG, CC, EE, AA.
-Call to check availability of traditional strung jaranas.
+NOTE: These are handcrafted instruments and might not be identical to the image shown and are strung in the Tradicional style of 5 courses G, CC, EE, AA, G. Call to check availability of Tlacotalpan style (GG, CC, EE, AA) strung jaranas.